maliMirkec/personal-website/site/articles/how-i-built-my-first-progressive-web-app-pwa.md

 Now my site gets top scores, but one thing was bothering me for some time.
 It was the Progressive Web App score.

-{% cldnryimg "pwa-before_cokho9" "Lighthouse score for Progressive Web App before optimisation."
-600 722 'center' %}
+{% cldnryfetch "pwa-before_cokho9" "Lighthouse score for Progressive Web App before optimisation." false true "center" %}

 By looking at the PWA report, I realised my site is ready for PWA.
 There were only a few issues to resolve.
 I didn’t understand these issues, but that never stopped me before.